Ctrauuu/database_pj/read.md

-this is dababase project for final
+this is a dababase project for final